things-to-do

 Until recently, Peñón del Cuervo had zero beach bars.
 Now it has El Cuervo, a wooden-structured, pop-up chiringuito.

 Run by Carmen and Luis, two Málaga locals who spent nearly 20 years fighting for this spot, El Cuervo is the first-ever hospitality concession on this beach.
-It’s temporary; however, it is only open from March 15 to October 15 each year.
+It's seasonal, open from March 15 to October 15 each year.

 We love it.